ragnarockerbunny/tobecontinued_app/README.md

 A page users are directed to after a succesful log out
 - register.html:
 A page with a form for registering users
-- search.html:
-A page with a form for searching.
-Mostly vestigial, there's a search bar in the nav that's more convenient to use
 - searchresults.html
 A page that displays the results of a search.